 When your notification URL endpoint receives an event notification, you must respond within 10 second to the POST and store the event information securely.
 Cloud-based serverless applications, microservices, and function as a service (FaaS) applications let you handle event notifications without setting up a server.
-This video shows how to create a serverless application on Amazon Web Services that responds to event notifications and stores the data for later retrieval.
+The Sandbox 101: Implementing Webhooks video shows how to create a serverless application on Amazon Web Services that responds to event notifications and stores the data for later retrieval.
 It includes sample code on GitHub.
 For more information about using FaaS applications with Square webhook event notifications, see the blog post Stop Using Servers to Handle Webhooks.

 Use idempotency.
 A generated idempotency value is included as the

 event_idfield in the body of each event notification.
 Design your application to use this value to bypass processing if it is a repeated value.

 Use message versioning.
 If your application passes Square data to another application, you should add versioning to the data before passing it to avoid duplication and to make auditing of the data transfer easier.